by Dr Ishtiaq Ahmed

 Since both claim to be heirs to ancient civilizations, they should learn from the past and avoid acrimony and hostility.
 Chauvinism and jingoism can degenerate into war, which will be destructive to both.
 Their current disputes are the legacy of the British colonial period.
 Therefore, they must enter serious and sincere negotiations and amicably resolve their disputes.

 A war between them would inevitably mean other great powers entering the conflict one way or another.
 China is the stronger of the two nations, but it is futile to think that the United States and other democratic states would allow India to be defeated in a war with China.

 We do have a particularly good example of India and Bangladesh successfully resolving their border disputes.
-They now they get along quite well, and Bangladesh has been able to spend scarce resources on development.
+They now get along quite well, and Bangladesh has been able to spend scarce resources on the development.
 This should be an example for all states in the region to emulate.

 In short, sovereignty in both internal and external matters is limited by international law and responsible states adhere to the rule of law within and international law without.
 This realization is imperative to maintain and sustain peace and prosperity in the world.